ChatBIT: The New Frontier of Chinese Military AI Based on Open Model Calls 🚀

 However, its use of open-source AI models could allow it to match the latest models released by the giants. technological Americans in benchmark tests. 🏆 “This is the first time there is substantial evidence that PLA military experts in China have been systematically researching and attempting to harness the power of open-source LLMs, especially Meta ones, for military purposes,” he says Sunny Cheung, associate researcher at the Jamestown Foundation, a Washington DC-based think tank that focuses on China's emerging and dual-use technologies, including artificial intelligence. 🚀🌍

-The Meta license explicitly prohibits the use of Llama for applications military, but its open-source nature makes it almost impossible to actually enforce such limits. ❌🔓 However, Meta stated in a statement that this alleged use of the LLM Llama 13B, which it considers an “obsolete version” given that it is already training Llama 4, is largely irrelevant, especially given that China is investing billions of dollars to gain an edge in technologies of AI. 💰🤖
+The Meta license explicitly prohibits the use of Llama for applications military, but its open-source nature makes it nearly impossible to enforce such limits in reality. ❌🔓 However, Meta stated in a statement that this alleged use of the LLM Llama 13B, which it considers an “obsolete version” given that it is already training Llama 4, is largely irrelevant, especially given that China is investing trillions of dollars to gain an edge in AI technologies. 💰🤖

 In addition, other researchers noted that ChatBIT It only used 100,000 military dialogue records, a pittance considering that the latest models are trained on trillions of data points.
 Some experts question the viability of such a small dataset for military AI training.
 However, ChatBIT could also just be a proof of concept, with the military research institutes involved planning to create more extensive models. 📈🔬

-Furthermore, the Chinese government may have released these research papers as a signal to the US that it is not afraid to use AI to gain a technological advantage on the global stage. 🌎⚔️
+Furthermore, the Chinese government could have released these research papers as a signal to the US that it is not afraid to use AI to gain an advantage. technological on the global stage. 🌎⚔️

-No matter how big or small this development is, Washington has been afraid of this news: the use of American open source technologies that will give a military advantage to its opponents.
-Therefore, in addition to expanding export controls on China, many American lawmakers also want to block the country's access to open source/standardized technologies such as RISC-VIt is also taking steps to prevent US entities from investing in AI, semiconductors and computing quantum in China. 💼🔒
+No matter how big or small this development is, Washington has been afraid of this news: the use of technologies open source software that will give their opponents a military advantage.
+Therefore, in addition to expanding the controls exports in China, many US lawmakers also want to block the country's access to open source/standardized technologies such as RISC-V. It is also taking steps to prevent US entities from investing in AI, semiconductors and quantum computing in China. 💼🔒

-This is the double-edged sword that American policymakers must deal with.
-Naturally, they do not want to give access to technologys outpaced their opponents through open source avenues; however, open source technology is also a huge driver of technological advancement, and limiting it could put American companies at a disadvantage. 🤔⚖️
+This is the double-edged sword that American policymakers must contend with.
+Naturally, they don't want to give access to advanced technologies to their opponents through open source avenues; however, open source technology is also a huge driver of technological advancement, and limiting it could put American companies at a disadvantage. 🤔⚖️